implse/Data_Structure_Python/README.md

 ### Graph representation

-There are tree way to represent Graph:
+There are two common way to represent Graph:
-  - Matrix
+  - Adjacency Matrix
-  - List
+  - Adjacency List

-  - Set
+### Adjacency Matrix

+An adjacency matrix is a VxV binary matrix.

+A binary matrix is a matrix in which the cells can have only one of two possible values.
+0 or 1.

+Adjacency matrix provides constant time access (O(1) ) to determine if there is an edge between two nodes.
+Space complexity of the adjacency matrix is O(V**2).

+### Adjacency List